Sandhoff disease: History

-The molecular defect in Sandhoff disease was discovered when Konrad Sandhoff studied the biochemistry of sphingolipids and gangliosides in the laboratory of Prof. Horst Jatzkewitz (1912–2002), a German biochemist (Max- Planck-Institute for Psychiatry, Munich).
+The molecular defect in Sandhoff disease was discovered when Sandhoff studied the biochemistry of sphingolipids and gangliosides in the laboratory of Prof. Horst Jatzkewitz (1912–2002), a German biochemist (Max Planck Institute for Psychiatry, Munich).
 In October 1966, he obtained deep-frozen autopsy material from an infantile case with amaurotic idiocy.
 The glycolipid analysis soon demonstrated differences from all the cases studied before.
 Besides the neuronal storage of GM2, the storage of GA2 was much more pronounced, and different from all cases of Tay-Sachs disease studied so far, globoside accumulated in the visceral organs and, most importantly, hexosaminidase activity was almost completely absent.
 The disease causing catabolic enzyme deficiency of hexosaminidases was demonstrated with four different substrates (p–nitrophenyl-β-D-N-acetylglucosaminide, p-nitrophenyl-β-D-N-acetylgalactosaminide, glycolipid [3H]GA2 and [3H]globoside) in four different organs and published in 1968.